How To Become Solicitor General in India

 Earnings of a Solicitor General

-• 16,000 IRs per day per case for writ petitions, references, appeals and suits.
+- 16,000 IRs per day per case for writ petitions, references, appeals, and suits.

-• 10,000 IRs per day per case for applications like special leave petitions.
+- 10,000 IRs per day per case for applications like special leave petitions.

-• 5,000 IRs per plead for settling pleadings.
+- 5,000 IRs per plead for settling pleadings.

-• 6,000 IRs per case for settling statement.
+- 6,000 IRs per case for settling statements.

-• 10,000 IRs per case for written submissions in High Court, Supreme Court, etc.
+- 10,000 IRs per case for written submissions in High Court, Supreme Court, etc.

-• 40,000 IRs per day per case for appearing in outside Delhi Courts.
+- 40,000 IRs per day per case for appearing in outside Delhi Courts.

-• 40,000 IRs per month as a retainer fee.
+- 40,000 IRs per month as a retainer fee.

 What a Solicitor General should not do

 Because a Solicitor General works on behalf of the Indian government, he has to follow some restrictions put on his private practice.
 He should not hold briefs for any parties except for the Indian government.
 He should not advise anyone against the Indian government, and should not defend any accused criminal.
+These restrictions are crucial to maintaining the integrity and impartiality of the Solicitor General's office, ensuring that there is no conflict of interest in his duties towards the government.

 If you want to read similar articles to How To Become Solicitor General in India, we recommend you visit our University degrees category.